mchatton/w2s-tensorflow/README.md

 #### Training

 1. Open the `./options/train_ESRGAN.yml` config file and fill the fields with your training configuration, or create your own.
-2. Place your low resolution images in the folder specified by `train:dataroot_LR` in the config file and the corresponding high-resolution images in the folder specified in `train:dataroot_HR`.
+2. Place your low resolution images in PNG format in the folder specified by `train:dataroot_LR` in the config file and the corresponding high-resolution images in PNG format in the folder specified in `train:dataroot_HR`.
 The image pairs need to have the same names to be matched correctly, and need to be of square size.
 3. Execute the `pretrain.py` script at repository root (`python3 pretrain.py -opt path_to_option_file.yml`).
 4. The pretraining will output a pretrained model in the `.h5` format at the location specified with the name and location specified in the `pretrained_model_G` field.
 3. Execute the `train.py` script at repository root (`python3 train.py -opt path_to_option_file.yml`).